Skip to content

 list_simnibs_subjects() -> list[str]

-List subject IDs (without 'sub-' prefix) that have an m2m folder.
+List subject IDs that have a SimNIBS head-model (m2m) folder.

 Source code in tit/paths.py